Peter Freuchen

 Lorenz Peter Elfred Freuchen (20 February 1886 – 2 September 1957) was a Danish explorer, author, journalist and anthropologist.
 He is notable for his role in Arctic exploration, namely the Thule Expeditions.

+Early life, family and education

+Freuchen was born in Nykøbing Falster, Denmark, the son of Anne Petrine Frederikke (née Rasmussen; 1862–1945) and Lorentz Benzon Freuchen (1859–1927), a businessman.
+Freuchen was baptized in the local church.
+He attended the University of Copenhagen where for a time he studied medicine.